jsperafico/certified-kubernetes-administrator/3_security/README.md

 ## Asymetric Key Encryption

 Uses public and private keys to encrypt and decrypt data.
 When one is used to perform a encryption, other should be used to decrypt.
 Same goes the otherway around.
-To exemplify, use `Git Bash` inside your machine to generate a new key-pair.

 In admin mode, plase install openssl: